litl/rauth/README.markdown

-# Webauth: OAuth 1.0/a and 2.0 for Python
+# Webauth: OAuth 1.0/a, 2.0, and Ofly for Python

-Webauth is a package providing OAuth 1.0/a and 2.0 consumer support.
+Webauth is a package providing OAuth 1.0/a, 2.0, and Ofly consumer support.
 The package is wrapped around the superb Python Requests.